RagefaceMcW/TestReadme.md/README.md

 ##  Notes

-You can do with this tool what you want as the licence says if you add any features to it i would appreciate if you would share your code so that everyone can benefit from it.
+You can do with this tool what you want with this mod as the licence says, but if you add any features to it i would appreciate if you would share your code so that everyone can benefit from it.

 You could cantact me by email at DayZ-SA-Tomato@Primary-Network.de